 Similar to coupons, using cashback apps can be a good way of saving money and building healthy spending habits.
 You are spending money anyway, so why not get a bit back for your loyalty?
 Cashback programs are becoming more and more present on the market so it is time to use the advantage.

 - Take a look at Ibotta, for example.
 With Ibotta, you can get cashback for your everyday items that you buy in supermarkets.
-While Ibotta works for brick-and-mortar shops, there is another handy app that will do the same for your online purchases – Ebates!
+While Ibotta works for brick-and-mortar shops, there is another handy app that will do the same for your online purchases – Rakuten (formerly Ebates)!

-- Ebates works on the same principle as Ibotta and gives you money back when you shop online.
-Simply search for the store on Ebates, follow the link and after making the purchase you will get your cashback.
+- Rakuten works on the same principle as Ibotta and gives you money back when you shop online.
+Simply search for the store on Rakuten, follow the link and after making the purchase you will get your cashback.
 You can get between 1% and 40% cashback depending on the store where you shop.